lizmat/articles/cases-of-UPPER-4.md

 The `NEXT` phaser runs when an iteration is ended normally, or is started with a [`next`](https://docs.raku.org/syntax/next) command.
 The `LAST` phaser is run after the last iteration is done, or when leaving the scope is initiated with a [`last`](https://docs.raku.org/syntax/last) command.

 The `FIRST` phaser uses an invisible `state` variable under the hood, so depends on the peculiarities of its implementation.

+It is possible to use the other `Block` oriented phasers in loop structures as well.
+But generally only the `LEAVE` phaser makes sense in that case: it effectively can be used if you want the same code to be executed in both the `NEXT` and the `LAST` case.

 ## FIRST in the future